 One of the most time-saving perks of a real estate transaction management platform is automating tasks.

-For each sale or purchase there’s a stack of materials that needs to be distributed and completed immediately.
+For each sale or purchase, there’s a stack of materials that needs to be distributed and completed immediately.
 Historically, this process has happened in person.
 In previous years, the agent would call a client into their office to walk through the documents and complete the required forms in person with step-by-step instructions.

 Due to the time-consuming nature of this approach, many agents later went the route of digitizing this process.

-Once you and your client have agreed to work with one another, you can add their information into ListedKit and apply a previously customized template to automatically outline their transaction and begin the automations.
+Once you and your client have agreed to work with one another, you can add their information into ListedKit and apply a previously customized template to automatically outline their transaction and begin the automation.

 This “hands-off” method can save a lot of time that would be otherwise spent on organization and consultation and free up time for acquiring new clients and business.